-Beverley Nielsen (Chairman) Director, BCU (Birmingham City University)
+Beverley Nielsen (Chairman) Director, write my home work BCU (Birmingham City University)

-David Middleton Former CEO UK BCSD and MEBC and joint event organiser
+David Middleton Former CEO, extended problem solving purchase UK BCSD and MEBC and joint event organiser

-Paul Dockerill Director Business Development, whg (Walsall Housing Group)
+Paul Dockerill Director Energy and Programme Management, application essay help whg (Walsall Housing Group)

 Neil Baldwin Head of Social Housing, Reconomy

-Dr Samuel E. Ewell III Project leader, Co-op Futures
+Dr Samuel E. Ewell III Social Enterprise Advisor, Co-op Futures

 Who should Attend?